Chinz/slate_apidocs/source/index.html.md

 **NOTE:**

--   Every user is assigned one role at the time of user account creation; ensure that the role to be assigned to a user is created before creating a user account.
+Every user is assigned one role at the time of user account creation; ensure that an OEM role is created before assigning it to a user at the time of user account creation.

--   The Redfish pre-defined roles can include OEM privileges.

--   OEMs can create custom roles and assign the same to a user at the time of user creation.